RonHenbo/UPacTool/README.md

 ### 1. spd_dump
 - **Function**: Core flashing utility for communicating with Unisoc devices in BROM mode.
 - **Source**: https://github.com/TomKing062/spreadtrum_flash
+- **License**: MIT License
 - **Usage Statement**:
-  > This tool was developed by community developers, and its original repository did not explicitly declare an open-source license.
-Given its widespread use, modification, and distribution within the Huaqiangbei hardware developer community, and considering the original repository is publicly read-only, this project includes it for the purpose of technical promotion and exchange.
-We extend sincere gratitude to the original author.
-If you believe this usage is inappropriate, please contact us via a GitHub Issue, and we will respond promptly to address your concerns.
-- **Acknowledgement**: Thanks to the anonymous developer for their contributions to the open-source community.
+  > This tool was developed by community developers and is used under the MIT License.
+We extend sincere gratitude to the original author for their contributions to the open-source community.

 ### 2. Android Debug Bridge (ADB) and Fastboot
 - **Function**: Used to communicate with devices in Android and Recovery modes.